MobinAkhter/OneShop/README.md

 Logout
 Most importantly, Session Management has been handled, so for example if the user logs out, they can not access the app without logging in first.

 What's next: WatchOS (Jatin) and the few minor (recommnended) changes that are left.
+P.S, the screenshots below will be updated once the app has been finalized for submission

 ![registerSheet](https://user-images.githubusercontent.com/55329336/145449135-f55bd78b-ab03-4c61-b107-48cab1d3e1a1.png)